Effective Whitney Stratification of Real Algebraic Varieties: Introduction

 \subsection{Roadmap}

 The rest of this paper is organised as follows.
 In Section \ref{sec:complex} we summarise relevant results and algorithms from \cite{hn} for stratifying complex varieties.
-The only new material here lies entirely in Section \ref{subsec:StratMapsVaritieyCC}, where we are able to remove a genericity hypothesis for map stratifications.
-Section \ref{sec:realvarietystrat} is focused on stratifying real varieties and algebraic morphisms between them; we treat dominant morphisms separately in Section \ref{section:DominantMapStrat}.
+The only new material here lies in Section \ref{subsec:StratMapsVaritieyCC}, where we are able to remove a genericity hypothesis for map stratifications.
+Section \ref{sec:polarStrat} introduces a new {\bf WhitneyPolar} algorithm for complex Whitney stratifications which is based on polar varieties.
+In Section \ref{sec:realvarietystrat} we show how both our old and new complex stratification algorithms may be used to stratify real varieties and algebraic morphisms between them.
 Our task in Section \ref{sec:semialgstrat} is to similarly stratify basic closed semialgebraic sets whose inequality loci are open subsets of the ambient space --- these often arise in practical contexts owing to boundedness or positivity constraints.
-Finally, Section \ref{sec:realroots} deals with the real root classification problem from the perspective of dominant morphism stratification.
+Finally, in Section \ref{sec:performance}, we examine the experimental performance of {\bf WhitneyPolar}.